-- Family relationships and early childhood development
+- Caregiver relationships and early childhood development

-- Poverty and social-emotional development
+- Poverty and child and parent wellbeing

-- Sociocultural influences on parenting
+- Sociocultural influences on parenting and child development

 - Grandparent-grandchild relationships

 Broadly, my research program considers how individual characteristics and larger cultural and socioeconomic contexts influence caregiver well-being, parenting and coparenting behaviors, early teacher-child relationships, and early childhood development.
 My focus is on identification of family strengths among disadvantaged families.

 Specifically, my research focuses on understanding how caregivers, including parents, support network members, grandmothers and teachers, influence young children directly through interactions with children, and indirectly through relationships with each other.
 Considering other family members or adults who play significant support and caregiving roles is especially relevant to child development in disadvantaged and minoritized communities.

 Typologies of Family Partnerships in Head Start: Links to Children’s School Readiness.
 This secondary data analysis project, which focuses on the ways families and teachers work together to impact the school readiness of children attending Head Start, was funded by the Administration for Children and Families.Collaborators include Katherine Paschall (Child Trends) and Ann Mastergeorge (Texas Tech University).

 Independent and Interactive Links between Individual and Classroom-level Teacher-Child Relationship Quality and Children’s Academic School Readiness Skills.
 This secondary data analysis project, which focuses on teacher-child relationships and interactions in Head Start classrooms, was funded by the Eunice Kennedy Shriver National Institute for Child Health and Human Development (NICHD).
 Collaborators include Katherine Paschall (Child Trends) and Ann Mastergeorge (Texas Tech University).